mcarvin8/ava-sf-devops/README.md

 ### 2. Test Stage
 This stage ensures that metadata changes are properly validated and tested.
    - **Validation**: When a merge request (MR) is opened, it will validate the metadata changes in the target org.
+Each org has its own validate job.
    - **Unit Testing**: A [scheduled pipeline](https://docs.gitlab.com/ci/pipelines/schedules/) with `$JOB_NAME` set to "unitTest" runs all local tests in the target org.
      - Requires `$AUTH_URL` and `$AUTH_ALIAS` variables.
    - **Code Coverage**: The `apex-code-coverage-transformer` creates JaCoCo-formatted reports, which can be visualized in GitLab v17.